Configure Runtime Java options

 4. Start the xDI Runtime

-Block monitoring with startup files
+Block monitoring in the startup file

 1. Stop the xDI Runtime.